> English & Social Studies Department

 Ms. Penny Smeltzer earned a Bachelor of Science in Mathematics and History, with an additional certification in English, from Western Michigan University.
 Ms. Penny boasts an incredibly diverse and well-rounded background in teaching Mathematics.
 Her passion is Advanced Placement Statistics.
 In addition to teaching at Austin Peace Academy, she continues to serve as a consultant for the College board, as an AP grader and rubric writer, and member of the AP Statistics Test Development Committee.
 Penny also works as a statistics content specialist for the National Mathematics and Science Initiative.
 Her dedication to professional development has helped teachers and students from coast to coast as well as in Singapore and Hong Kong.
 Penny’s recognition includes 2015 Presidential Award Finalist, 2011 O’Donnell AP Teacher of the Year, 2010 Intel Teacher of Merit, 2009 Texas Exes Outstanding Teacher, the 2008 national winner of the Siemen’s Teacher Award, 2007 District Teacher of the Year, and 2006 Toyota International Teacher Award.
 This is a result of her connecting material to the students and engaging with them on a deeper level.
 Ms. Penny joined the APA community from Westwood High school as a Mathematics teacher as well as a peer advisor and mentor for the APA Teaching Staff for Math and Science.
 Ms. Penny joined APA in 2015.

 Ms. Shabana Tabassum has a Bachelor of Science degree from Bangalore University, India and has completed a Diploma in Software Applications.
 Her prior experience includes teaching at lower elementary school at International School in Saudi Arabia as well as computer system administration.
-Her artistic and creative background led to her becoming APA’s art teacher, where her high standards motivate to put forth their best into their artwork.
+Her artistic and creative background lead to her becoming APA’s art teacher, where her high standards motivate students to put forth their best into their artwork.
 Furthermore, her passion for the field ignites interest for the students and allows them to tap unfulfilled potential.
 She joined APA in 2010.